-- A. Whenever, upon preliminary factual finding, the Gaming Commission determines that any person has failed to comply with the provision of this Act or any regulations promulgated hereunder, the Gaming Commission shall make a certification of findings with a copy thereof to the subject or subjects of that determination. - B. If, after the issuance of a license or permit to a gaming facility employee, the Gaming Commission receives from the National Indian Gaming Commission or the Gaming Commission separately receives reliable information indicating that such licensee is not eligible for employment under 4 CNCA § 56, the Gaming Commission shall suspend such license and shall notify the licensee in writing. - C. The Gaming Commission shall provide at least five (5) days notice to the licensee and the gaming facility of a time and place for a hearing on the license or permit, to be held within thirty (30) days of a preliminary determination. - D. After a hearing, the Gaming Commission shall decide to deny, revoke, reinstate, or set conditions for retention of a gaming license or permit.
-The Gaming Commission shall notify the National Indian Gaming Commission of its decision, if applicable.
+- A. Whenever, upon preliminary factual finding, the Gaming Commission determines that any person has failed to comply with the provision of this Act or any regulations promulgated hereunder, the Gaming Commission shall make a certification of findings with a copy thereof to the subject or subjects of that determination. - B. If, after the issuance of a license or permit to a gaming facility employee, the Gaming Commission receives from the NIGC, for a Key Employee or Primary Management Official, or the Gaming

+Commission separately receives reliable information indicating that such licensee is not eligible for employment under 4 CNCA § 56, the Gaming Commission shall suspend such license and shall notify the licensee in writing of the suspension and proposed revocation.

+- C. The Gaming Commission shall provide at least five (5) days notice to the licensee and the gaming facility of a time and place for a hearing on the proposed revocation of a license or permit, to be held within thirty (30) days of a preliminary determination. - D. After a revocation hearing, the Gaming Commission shall decide to deny, revoke, reinstate, or set conditions for retention of a gaming license or permit.
+The Gaming Commission shall notify the NIGC of its decision for a Key Employee or Primary Management Official.